 The thrill of a straight shot right into the center of the target!
 Archery is one of those activities that most children experience only at camp.
 Following the American Archery Association guidelines, campers have ample opportunity to become really good archers at Schodack through guided lessons and on-site Archery competitions.

 This is an immensely popular area specifically designated for our younger campers.
-Age-appropriate facilities such as junior-sized basketball hoops, a “juniors-only” gaga-court, four square and multiple tetherball courts create an inviting play area for our youngest boys and girls.
+Age-appropriate facilities such as junior-sized basketball hoops, “juniors-only” gaga-courts, four square and multiple tetherball courts create an inviting play area for our youngest boys and girls.

 Few experiences are more memorable than a star-lit evening spent with your bunkmates and counselors making s’mores, telling camp stories and singing songs around a crackling bonfire.
 This is a regularly scheduled night activity for all age groups and a cherished Schodack tradition.